kshitijsankesara/Python-for-Data-Analysis/README.md

 In this notebook, I explained the concepts of Pandas library which are used to manipulate and clean data sets.
 I build an own data set and explained concepts like data indexing, slicing, deleting rows and columns, and different operations which are performed on data.
 I explained multiple ways to handle missing data using Pandas.
 I also covered topics like merging, combining and joining datasets.
 Other important topics which were covered are Grouping data, performing aggregation functions on data, and pivot tables.

+**5. PCA and PLS Regression**

+To perform and explain dimension reduction techniques, I have worked on Principal Component Analysis on a beverages and fruits data set.
+The dataset originally had 24 variables.
+I have made use of sklearn library to import standard scaler and pca functions.
+I performed PCA and created 2 principal components to retain most of the properties of the variables in the data set.
+I have also build scatter plots to visualize the components.

+I have also build a PLS regression model on a sample data set and have evaluated the model based on R^2 and mean square error.